Pennsylvania Route 28: History

 In November 2009, a project began to rebuild the at-grade intersections with the 31st Street Bridge and 40th Street Bridge into grade separated interchanges.
 The $24.8 million project included demolishing and relocating the Norfolk Southern rail lines, upgrading drainage, replacing the wired traffic signals with overhead gantry ones, utility reconstruction, and wall and bridge replacement along PA 28 from Chestnut Street to the 40th Street Bridge.
 Bridge pier reconstruction at the 31st Street Bridge, part of the project, involved closing the span on July 6, 2010 which gave commuters a reprieve from at least one signal until August 3, when the intersection was reopened with temporary signals.
 In September 2011, the southbound lanes of PA 28 were shifted to bypass the intersection of the 40th Street Bridge.
 The northbound lanes remained under the bridge.
 The American Recovery and Reinvestment Act-funded work was completed by June 2012.
 In August 2012, an excavation lowered the roadbed of PA 28 at the 31st Street Bridge, which had been partially demolished to allow this.
 All lanes were clear of lane closures and construction by November, 2014 when Governor Tom Corbett attended the official groundbreaking ceremony to celebrate all 44.5 miles being expressway-grade.
 The widening included a small park with a promenade and a retaining wall which features several murals on the city's history, including that of the Saint Nicholas Croatian Catholic Church on the aforementioned structure's site.

-In 2015, a bike lane was crated between the 31st Street Bridge and Millvaile.
+In 2015, a bike lane was created between the 31st Street Bridge and Millvaile.

 In December 2023, the segment of roadway in Fox Chapel was reconstructed.

 On December 12, 2017, PennDOT announced a plan to widen the roadway to four lanes at the Highland Park Bridge interchange, though retaining the dedicated exit and entrance lanes for the exit approaches themselves.
 Work started in 2021.
 The project was completed in March 2024.

 In April 2024, the Brockway intersection was altered.

-In Summer 2024, wrong way driving censors were installed to increase awareness of wrong way driving among perpetrators.
+In Summer 2024, wrong way driving sensors were installed to increase awareness of wrong way driving among perpetrators.

 In November 2023, a new roadway was partially completed in Goheenville.
 After the opening of the new roadway, the old roadway was then closed for demolition, with the rest of its replacement completed by late 2025.

 The only things keeping the freeway portion of PA-28 from having a interstate designation are the 45-mph speed limits near the Millvale and Etna Exits, as well as the section of the southbound one-lane expressway between Exit 9 (Blawnox Exit), and Exit 8 (Waterworks Exit).
 If these are ever to be upgraded to Interstate Highway standards, PA 28 will be up to Interstate Highway standards from its southern terminus all the way to Kittanning, and could potentially receive an Interstate designation in the future.